Learning Credal Ensembles via Distributionally Robust Optimization: Main Method: CreDRO

-\textbf{\ding{173}}~Regarding individual ensemble members, CreDE uses the DRO loss \eqref{Eq: DROeq3} to train the lower probability bound and the ERM loss \eqref{Eq: ERM} for the upper bound.
+\textbf{Distinctions from the CreDE Baseline.} The method most closely related to our work is the recent credal deep ensemble (CreDE) approach~\cite{wang2024CredalEnsembles}, which also incorporates distributionally robust optimization (DRO) principles during training.
+However, several key distinctions set CreDRO apart. \textbf{\ding{172}} \emph{Architecturally}, CreDE requires doubling the number of output neurons in the final layer in order to predict lower and upper probability bounds for each class.
+In contrast, CreDRO builds upon standard neural network architectures and requires \emph{no architectural modifications}, thereby reducing model complexity and improving compatibility with existing training paradigms (see \tablename~\ref{Tab: Complexity}). \textbf{\ding{173}}~Regarding individual ensemble members, CreDE uses the DRO loss \eqref{Eq: DROeq3} to train the lower probability bound and the ERM loss \eqref{Eq: ERM} for the upper bound.
 In contrast, our approach applies DRO to train a classical NN, representing a relaxed form of the i.i.d. training assumption.
-Furthermore, since CreDE's upper and lower probability vectors are not normalized, it is restricted to one-hot label data when employing the CE loss~\citep{wang2024CredalEnsembles}, whereas CreDRO \emph{does not suffer from this limitation}. \textbf{\ding{174}}~Regarding ensembling, CreDE uses a single fixed DRO hyperparameter, implicitly assuming the same train–test distribution divergence for all ensemble members.
+Furthermore, since CreDE's upper and lower probability vectors are not normalized, it is restricted to one-hot label data when employing the CE loss~\cite{wang2024CredalEnsembles}, whereas CreDRO \emph{does not suffer from this limitation}. \textbf{\ding{174}}~Regarding ensembling, CreDE uses a single fixed DRO hyperparameter, implicitly assuming the same train–test distribution divergence for all ensemble members.
 Consequently, disagreement among ensemble members arises mainly from random initialization.
 In contrast, CreDRO assigns \emph{a range of} DRO hyperparameters to individual models, encouraging diverse probabilistic predictions that reflect varying relaxations of the i.i.d. assumption during training.

-\subsection{Credal prediction and uncertainty quantification}
+\subsection{Credal Prediction and Uncertainty Quantification}

-\textbf{Generating prediction.} For $C$-class classification problem, CreDRO transforms individual softmax probabilities $\{\boldsymbol{p}_i\}_{i=1}^{M}$ into class-wise probability intervals as follows:
+\textbf{Generating Prediction.} For $C$-class classification problem, CreDRO transforms individual softmax probabilities $\{\boldsymbol{p}_i\}_{i=1}^{M}$ into class-wise probability intervals as follows:

 where $\overline{p}_k$ and $ \underline{p}_k$ denote the upper and lower probability interval bounds for the $k$-th class, and $p_{i,k}$ is the $k$-th element of the given $\boldsymbol{p}_i$.
-These intervals induce a non-empty box credal set $\mathcal{K}_{B}$ as follows~\citep{probability_interval_1994}:
+These intervals induce a non-empty box credal set $\mathcal{K}_{B}$ as follows~\cite{probability_interval_1994}:

 $\mathcal{K}_{B}$ ensures a convex set of probability vectors, with each class probability value constrained to the specified interval.

 There exists an alternative way to construct credal sets by taking the convex hull of a collection of probability vectors, denoted $\mathcal{K}_C$, as follows: